Glossary

 What is a foreign financial institution?

-A foreign financial institution or FFI is defined by FATCA as any financial institution that is a foreign entity and which accepts deposits in the ordinary course of banking or a similar business, holds financial assets for others as a substantial portion of its business, or is primarily engaged in the business of investing, reinvesting or trading securities, partnership interests, commodities or any interest (including futures and forward contracts) on the aforementioned assets.
+A foreign financial institution (FFI) is defined by FATCA as any financial institution that is a foreign entity and accepts deposits in the ordinary course of banking or a similar business, holds financial assets for others as a substantial portion of its business, or is primarily engaged in the business of investing, reinvesting or trading securities, partnership interests, commodities or any interest (including futures and forward contracts) on the aforementioned assets.

 These foreign financial institutions include, but are not limited to: